 - Coding-Decoding: Deciphering letter and number-based coding patterns.

-- Blood Relations: Solve the question on the real-world example of the question
+- Blood Relations: Solve the question on a real-world example of the question

 - Synonyms & Antonyms: choose the correct synonyms and the antonyms of the word given.